-Price is the amount of money consumers pay to buy a product.
-Key pricing factors include: Cost; Value; Competition; Market demand; Image.
-There are two main pricing strategies that one uses.
-Which are used often depends upon the type of product and the type of market.
-As price is being determined, you will generally use both strategies before you settle on the final strategy.

-Cost based pricing. -In cost-based pricing, the list price is determined by adding a markup percentage to a product's cost.
+- Price is the amount of money consumers pay to buy a product. - Key pricing factors - Cost; Value; Competition; Market demand; Image - There are two main pricing strategies that one uses, and which are used often depends upon the type of product and the type of market.
+As price is being determined, you will generally use both strategies before you settle on the final strategy. - Cost based pricing. -In cost-based pricing, the list price is determined by adding a markup percentage to a product's cost.
 The advantage of this method is that it is straightforward, and it is relatively easy to justify the price of a good or service.
-The disadvantage is that it is not always easy to estimate what the costs of a product will be.

-Value based pricing -In value-based pricing, the list price is determined by estimating what consumers are willing to pay for a product and then backing off a bit to provide a cushion.
+The disadvantage is that it is not always easy to estimate what the costs of a product will be. - Value based pricing -In value-based pricing, the list price is determined by estimating what consumers are willing to pay for a product and then backing off a bit to provide a cushion.
 What a consumer is willing to pay is determined by his or her perceived value of the product and by the number of choices available in the marketplace.
 Most experts recommend value-based prices because it hinges on the consumer's perception of what a product or service is worth.

 Caveat!
 Beware of Price Signaling.
-One last caveat on value-based pricing: consumers often base part of their decision on the value of something based upon the price being asked.
-This is particularly true of products for which a customer is lacking other information about the quality of a product.
-This is called "price signaling."

-A customer that is buying wine and is not particularly knowledgeable about the range of wines available, is probably going to avoid the lower priced wines -assuming they are of lower quality.
-Another customer may have read about the higher ratings of certain modestly priced wines and then select one of the modestly priced wines in the confidence that they are actually getting a greater value at a lower price.

-Price is one (but only one) indicator of the value of a product or service.
-Whether that is a positive or negative factor may depend upon the presence or absence of other information.

-Universities provided another example of this effect.
+- One last caveat on value based pricing: consumers often base part of their decision on the value of something based upon the price being asked.
+This is particularly true of product for which a customer is lacking other information about the quality of a product. - A customer that is buying wine, and is not particularly knowledgeable about the range of wines available, is probably going to avoid the lower priced wines -assuming they are of lower quality. - Another customer may have read about the higher ratings of certain modestly priced wines and then select one of the modestly priced wines in the confidence that they are actually getting a greater value at a lesser price. - Price is one (but only one) indicator of the value of a product or service.
+Whether that is a positive or negative factor may depend upon the presence or absence of other information. - Universities provided another example of this effect.
 Students and families often find it difficult to assess independently the value of any particular college or university, and thus they turn to third party ratings and (not surprisingly) price.
-For a couple of decades during the 80's and 90's, colleges discovered that if they raised their price, the public would see them (paradoxically) as a greater value.
+For a couple of decades during the 80's and 90's, colleges discovered that if they raised their price, the public would see them (paradoxically)as a greater value.
 Some who lowered their price learned the hard lesson that the public would lower their value judgment.
-This led to a price insensitivity that ran up the cost of private colleges to a point when significant price resistance has set in today -now that more information about quality is available.
+This led to a price insensitivity that ran up the cost of private colleges to a point when significant price resistance has set in today.
+Also the kinds of rankings of the salaries of graduates that payscale.com has provided has revealed that paying high tuition is certainly not a guarantee of a better result upon graduation!
+Thus students and their families have become more value conscious and enrollments are surging at public research universities while expensive smaller private colleges are fighting to build enrollments - and a few have gone out of business or been sold to proprietary universities.